| #chatterlings Chat with guest author MJ Rose |

 *** Mode change "+o Jim" on #chatterlings by kahtt

-Lynne: Wher as Renaissance ebooks ask for "spashes of erotica"
+Lynne: Wher as Renaissance ebooks ask for

 Lynne: Hi Jim